 Funeral Planning assists with the planning of the Vigil Service and Funeral Mass following the death of a loved one.
-We are here to help plan a reception following the funeral and offer grief support resources.
+We are here to offer grief support resources.
 Funeral planning can be done at any time.
 Please contact us for an appointment if you are interested in pre-planning a funeral for yourself or a loved one.

 All family members or friends who have been, or are being affected by someone else’s alcoholism or addiction are encouraged to attend.
 If you have any questions about this meeting, or problems that you or your family may be experiencing due to alcoholism or addiction, you can contact Joe V. at 713-252-7623 .
 All inquiries and attendance are strictly confidential.

 Career Support Ministry shares Christ’s love, by providing encouragement and networking support to job seekers.
 In addition to welcoming everyone, we will help them get their bearings and learn about their additional options – including Texas Workforce Solutions and other active job ministries in our area.
-Career Support Ministry meets on Friday mornings, contact us for more information.
+Career Support Ministry meets on Friday mornings, doors open at 7:15 am, and they officially begin at 7:30am.
+Contact us for more information.

 St. Anthony’s Career Support Ministry is a member of the Crossroads Career Network, providing many helpful resources to EXPLORERS and the ability for EMPLOYERS to share their job postings.
 To access this, go to www.crossroadscareer.org then enter zip code 77382, then select “Career Support Ministry at St. Anthony of Padua Catholic Church”.